 Problem Possible Cause(s) Suggested Solutions The Rugby is working, but not self-levelling.
 The Rugby is in Manual Mode.
 The Rugby must be in Automatic Mode to self-level.
-Set the Rugby to Automatic Mode by pressing the Automatic/Manual Mode button. - In Automatic Mode the X-axis LED and the Y-axis LED flash green while levelling. - In Manual Mode the X-axis LED and/or the Y-axis LED are red.
+Set the Rugby to Automatic Mode by pressing the Automatic/Manual Mode button.
+In Automatic Mode the X-axis LED and the Y-axis LED flash green while levelling.
+In Manual Mode the X-axis LED and/or the Y-axis LED are red.

 Problem Possible Cause(s) Suggested Solutions Rugby does not turn on.
 The batteries are low or dead.
 Check the batteries and change or charge the batteries if necessary.
 If the problem continues, return the Rugby to an authorised service centre for service.
 The distance of the laser is reduced.
 Dirt is reducing the laser output.
 Clean the windows of the Rugby and the receiver.
 If the problem continues, return the Rugby to an authorised service centre for service.
 The laser receiver is not working properly.
 The Rugby is not rotating.
 It may be levelling or in Elevation Alert.
 Check for proper operation of the Rugby.
-Refer to the receiver manual for more information.
+Refer to the receiver manual for more infor- mation.
 The receiver is out of usable range.
 Move closer to the Rugby.
 The batteries of the receiver are low.
 Change the receiver batteries.
+The Rugby cannot communicate with the RC400 Remote Control.
+The Rugby and the remote have not been paired and cannot communicate with each other.
+Pair the Rugby and the remote.
+Refer to "2.5.1 Pairing the Rugby 640 with the RC400 Remote Control" for more information.
 Elevation Alert function is not working.
 The Elevation Alert function is disabled.
-The Elevation Alert function is enabled or disabled by pressing the following button combination: With Rugby turned on and rotating, press and hold the Up and Down Arrow buttons.
-Then press the Automatic/Manual Mode button to enable or disable the Elevation Alert function.
+The Elevation Alert function is enabled or disabled by pressing the following button combination: With Rugby turned on and rotating, press and hold the Left and Right Arrow buttons.
+Then press the Auto- matic/Manual Mode button to enable or disable the Elevation Alert function.
 The Rugby beeps once to indicate the change.
-The Rugby does not switch to Manual Mode.
-The Rugby beeps three times when the Automatic/Manual Mode button is pressed and does not change to Manual Mode.
-The Manual Mode is disabled.
-The Manual Mode can be enabled or disabled by pressing the following button combination: With the Rugby turned off, press and hold both the Automatic/Manual Mode button and the Power button for 5 seconds.
-The Rugby will beep five times, then give a longer beep at the end to indicate the change.
+The Rugby does not turn on in Automatic Mode.
+The Rugby is designed to always turn on in Automatic Mode unless specifically disabled by the user.
+The Automatic Mode can be enabled or disabled by pressing the Automatic/Manual Mode button.
+The Rugby turns on with the last mode saved.
+The Rugby is designed to always turn on in Automatic Mode unless specifically disabled by the user.
+With the Rugby turned on and rotating, press the power button to turn the Rugby off.
+Press and hold both the Auto- matic/Manual Mode button and the power button for five seconds to enable or disable the function.
+The Rugby will beep once to indicate the change.